 Note that the Batch conversion feature of Atlantis can be used to convert multiple existing documents to the EPUB format.

 By default, Atlantis creates eBooks in the EPUB format alone.
 But you might want Atlantis to save your source documents to both the EPUB and the MOBI format.
-Just save any document as eBook by choosing the "File | Save Special | Save as eBook..." menu The main menu or simply menu is a horizontal bar with clickable commands anchored to the top of the main window of Atlantis:
+Just save any document as eBook by choosing the "File | Save Special | Save as eBook..." menu command.
+Atlantis would check if the kindlegen utility is available on your system, and if unavailable would suggest to automatically download & install it:

 After this, Atlantis will not only create the corresponding EPUB file, but also a Kindle version of it, i.e. a file with the ".mobi" extension.